brianbattaile/Computer-Vision-AI-for-Dummies-Ecologists-Biologists-/README.md

 <a id="annotating-images"></a>
 ## 2. Annotating Images

 To create an AI model that will detect objects of interest for you, you first must show the AI what it should be looking for.
 We do this by annotating images by drawing boxes that surround the objects of interest and labeling those boxes with a class name (like "Fish_Type_1").
-Annotation prograrms help us do this by turning these graphic boxes (and associated labels) into text files that describe where the boxes are in the image, and what class that box belongs to.
-This is the time consuming part of creating an AI as many hundreds to thousands of images must be annotated with thousands of boxes surrounding each class of your objects of interest...at least those are the types of numbers one sees thrown around on the internet.
+Annotation programs help us do this by turning these graphic boxes (and associated labels) into text files that describe where the boxes are in the image, and what class that box belongs to.
+This is the time-consuming part of creating an AI as many hundreds to thousands of images must be annotated with thousands of boxes surrounding each class of your objects of interest...at least those are the types of numbers one sees thrown around on the internet.
 A model that is useful may require much less or much more.

 First order of business, put the images you want to use to train your model in a folder inside

 `C:\Users\...Your\Folder\Path...\AI_Project\Annotations`

 I have added a few of my images to practice on in AI_Project\Annotations.
-One folder has images without annotaitons and another has the same images with annotations.
+One folder has images without annotations and another has the same images with annotations.
 I'm assuming you are going through the trouble to learn this because you have your own images you want to work on, but if you don't, there are a number of resources on the net to download images.

 To use LabelImg to annotate images,